 How to eat: Spice up a dreary day with this spicy chicken chili recipe or this recipe for a cayenne-spiced ACV drink.

 When to use: When you're fighting a cold or feeling nauseous or achy.

 Why: Remedy the sniffles, aches, and congestion of the season with ginger; ginger contains a chemical that helps reduce nausea and inflammation symptoms, and ginger tea has been a tried-and-true congestion remedy for years.

-How to eat: Whip up this ginger tea recipe the next time you are feeling under the weather, or dress up your dinner with this ginger-garlic broccoli recipe.
+How to eat: Whip up this ginger tea recipe the next time you are feeling under the weather, or dress up your dinner with this sesame ginger quinoa salad recipe.

 When to use: Those foggy-headed days.

 Why: The ancient herb has been used for anything from sore throats to aiding fertility, but studies haven't been done in every area to see how effective the ancient herb is.
 Small studies, however, have shown that sage works in improving mental performance in thinking and learning in both younger people and older Alzheimer's patients.